Woman accused of seriously injuring teen after striking him with car, leaving scene in north Spokane

 Lov'Anna C. Big Beaver was arrested Monday on suspicion of felony hit-and-run, according to a Spokane Police Department news release.

 Officers responded at 6:25 a.m.
-Sunday to the area of North Elgin Street and West Wellesley Avenue for a person laying on the ground yelling for help, police said.
-Officers found a teenage male who had been hit by a car and had serious but not life-threatening injuries .
+Sunday to the area of North Elgin Street and West Wellesley Avenue on reports of a person laying on the ground yelling for help, police said.
+Officers found a teenage male who had been hit by a car and had serious but not life-threatening injuries.

 Court documents indicated the male had "significant" injuries to his right leg and had broken bones.